maantjemol/theme-react-wordpress/README.md

 # theme-react-wordpress

-A simple boilerplate theme for wordpress using react.
+A simple boilerplate theme for wordpress using React.
+You can read more about setup and installation on my blog: https://manuelmol.nl/blog/29

 ## Installation